-Video conferencing solutions that don’t integrate with conference rooms and free apps that limit the number of participants just won’t cut it for large teams dialing in from multiple meeting rooms in addition to individual remote workers dialing in from their personal devices.
+Video conferencing platform solutions that don’t integrate with conference rooms and free apps that limit the number of participants just won’t cut it for large teams dialing in from multiple meeting rooms in addition to individual remote workers dialing in from their personal devices.
 In this blog, we’ll discuss how to empower your team with the right tools for successful large group video conference calls.

 The Pros and Cons of Large Team Calls